 Hurtigruten and Reader Offers Limited Agency booking conditions apply.
 Prices are per person based on two adults sharing, except single cabins, may increase or be withdrawn at any time.
 Offer applies to new bookings only.
 Ports may require a tender.
 Tours are subject to change.
 Additional excursions must be booked at least 28 days prior to departure.
 Please note, these voyages may not be suitable for guests with mobility restrictions.
 Weather, sea & ice conditions have a great influence on the programme and schedule.
 Safety is always the priority and the ship’s captain will decide on the final sailing schedule during the voyage, therefore, the itinerary is subject to change.
 Additional excursions will incur a charge.
 Car parking is based on one space for the duration of the cruise.
 Drink inclusions are subject to the cruise line’s T&Cs.
 Drinks are only included with lunch and dinner.
 WIFI is subject to the cruise line’s T&Cs and cannot be guaranteed.
 Wildlife and Northern Lights sightings are not guaranteed.
 Images are for example purposes only.
 Itinerary is subject to change.
+Please note due to Covid-19 renovations on MS Maud have now been delayed until 2022.
 Cruise Miles T&Cs apply.
 E&OE

 Our ABTA membership and ATOL license protects your holidays booked through ROL Cruise, so you can book with confidence knowing you are fully protected. *Please note ATOL protection is only applicable to Fly Cruises*